brylevkirill/notes/interesting recent papers.md

   - `video` <https://youtu.be/9z3_tJAu7MQ?t=22m45s> (Wayne)

 ----
+#### ["Diagnosing Bottlenecks in Deep Q-learning Algorithms"](https://arxiv.org/abs/1902.10250) Fu, Kumar, Soh, Levine
+  `Q-learning`
+>	"The behavior of Q-learning methods with function approximation is poorly understood, both theoretically and empirically.
+In this work, we aim to experimentally investigate potential issues in Q-learning, by means of a "unit testing" framework where we can utilize oracles to disentangle sources of error.
+Specifically, we investigate questions related to function approximation, sampling error and nonstationarity, and where available, verify if trends found in oracle settings hold true with modern deep RL methods.
+We find that large neural network architectures have many benefits with regards to learning stability; offer several practical compensations for overfitting; and develop a novel sampling method based on explicitly compensating for function approximation error that yields fair improvement on high-dimensional continuous control domains."
+>	"Ever wonder if Q-learning will converge?
+Should you use a big or small model?
+On-policy or off-policy data?
+Many or few grad steps?"

 #### ["Deep Reinforcement Learning and the Deadly Triad"](https://arxiv.org/abs/1812.02648) Hasselt, Doron, Strub, Hessel, Sonnerat, Modayil
   `Q-learning`
 >	"We know from reinforcement learning theory that temporal difference learning can fail in certain cases.
 Sutton and Barto identify a deadly triad of function approximation, bootstrapping, and off-policy learning.
 When these three properties are combined, learning can diverge with the value estimates becoming unbounded.
 However, several algorithms successfully combine these three properties, which indicates that there is at least a partial gap in our understanding.
 In this work, we investigate the impact of the deadly triad in practice, in the context of a family of popular deep reinforcement learning models - deep Q-networks trained with experience replay - analysing how the components of this system play a role in the emergence of the deadly triad, and in the agent’s performance."